AphelionWasTaken/PySN/README.md

 MacOS
 ------------------------
-Just download PySN_MacOS.zip from [Releases](https://github.com/AphelionWasTaken/PySN/releases/latest) and run the executable.
+Just download PySN_MacOS.zip or PySN_MacOS_ARM.zip (depending on whether you have an Intel or ARM CPU) from [Releases](https://github.com/AphelionWasTaken/PySN/releases/latest) and run the executable.

 It is recommended that you move the extracted PySN app to a new folder/location.
 Otherwise downloads will be sent to the AppTranslocation folder by default.
 You can also change the download location in the settings.